 Description of the institute

-In England, the Health Protection Agency Health Protection Services - Colindale, in North London (formerly the Communicable Disease Surveillance Centre, CDSC) is the national centre responsible for detection, surveillance and control of communicable diseases.
-The site also includes the Health Protection Agency's Specialist and Reference Microbiology Laboratories.
+In England, the Public Health England (PHE) Centre of Infectious Disease Surveillance and Control - in Colindale, North London (formerly the Communicable Disease Surveillance Centre, CDSC) is the national centre responsible for detection, surveillance and control of communicable diseases.
+The site also includes PHE's Specialist and Reference Microbiology Laboratories.

 CDSC was set up in 1977 to provide 'a highly active information and coordination centre' for the surveillance and control of infectious disease in support of public health doctors and other local authorities concerned with communicable disease control.
 Joint working with Reference Microbiologists has been undertaken by basing the communicable disease epidemiology and laboratory services on the same site.